AlexSapoznikov/node-alexa-starter-kit/readme.md

 # Simple Amazon Alexa Starter Kit

-This starter kit allows you to add new skills for Amazon Alexa easily. <br>
+This starter kit allows you to add multiple new skills for Amazon Alexa easily. <br>
 Configuration for <a href="https://developer.amazon.com/alexa">Amazon</a>
 is generated automatically and saved to **amazonConfig.txt** file, so all you have to do is to copy it to <a href="https://developer.amazon.com/alexa">Amazon Alexa website</a><br>